GongMathProba/GongMathProba.github.io/index.md

 - A polynomial-time approximation scheme for the maximal overlap of two independent Erdos-Renyi graph(Zhongtai Securities Institute for Financial Studies, Shandong University.
 Nov.
 7th, 2022)[Slides] <a href="GongMathProba.github.io/NOV_SDU.pdf" target="_blank">PDF.</a>

 ## Papers
-- [A polynomial-time approximation scheme for the maximal overlap of two independent Erdos-Renyi graphs.](https://arxiv.org/abs/2210.07823)(with J.Ding and H.Du), submitted
+- [A polynomial-time approximation scheme for the maximal overlap of two independent Erdös-Rényi graphs.](https://arxiv.org/abs/2210.07823)(with J.Ding and H.Du), submitted